le717/Blocks/Documentation/Tutorial.md

 ***"Wait a second, le!
 You haven't said what the code for this cube is!***

 Indeed I haven't, have I?
-Thanks for pointing that out.
+Thanks for pointing that out. ~~Did I mention it has a one-of-a-kind code?~~ Yes, I did.

  so that the lines now look like: